androidgrl/adam/adam-8-deploy.md

 When a model is called, Rails will look for it in the app subdirectories in alphabetical order, until it gets to the model directory.
 Which is why if you have a model with the same name in both models and services, it will only find the one in models.

+And the filename needs to match the class name.